 I assembled all the evidence and put it on the website – constantly adding and revising, as more information became available.
 I contacted hundreds of doctors to tell them the good news.
 With rare exceptions, their response was absolute silence.
+How could they validate a new approach which would invalidate their own claims to being "experts?"
 One doctor said she was completely convinced – but could never recommend squatting to her patients for fear of losing her medical license.

 It became clear to me that millions of people around the world were suffering needlessly and dying prematurely, due to the ignorance of the medical profession.
 And that my chance discovery 34 years ago was no accident, but was part of the cosmic plan to restore mankind to a natural state of health.

 IT'S NOW OFFICIAL.
 Recognized by no less an authority than the U.S. Patent Office, Boone has a resident who truly knows "squat."